-Sodium bicarbonate, also known as baking soda, sodium acid carbonate, sodium hydrogen carbonate, or bicarbonate of soda is chemical compound that has formula NaHCO3.
+Sodium bicarbonate, also known as baking soda, sodium acid carbonate, sodium hydrogen carbonate, or bicarbonate of soda is a chemical compound that has the molecular formula NaHCO3.
 It appears as white crystalline or powder and easily soluble in water or any mineral springs.
 Sodium bicarbonate occurs in nature in the form of mineral nahcolite or thermokalite.
 Sodium bicarbonate is an amphoteric compound that reacts with acid or base compound.
 It can react with acetic acid to produce sodium acetate.
-It also reacts with base compound such as sodium hydroxide to produce carbonates.
-Sodium bicarbonate will decompose to another stable substance which is sodium carbonate at temperature above 149°C and also produce water and carbon dioxide as by-product.
+It also reacts with base compounds such as sodium hydroxide to produce carbonates.
+Sodium bicarbonate will decompose to another stable substance which is sodium carbonate at a temperature above 149°C and also produce water and carbon dioxide as a by-product.

-Sodium bicarbonate can be manufactured using Solvay process.
-This process was first introduced by Ernest Solvay in 1860’s by reacting sodium chloride with carbon dioxide and ammonia in water.
-Sodium bicarbonate that produce from this process can be converted to another compound such as soda ash (Na2CO3) or washing soda (Na2CO3.10H2O).
-The manufacture process is shown as below:
+Sodium bicarbonate can be manufactured using the Solvay process.
+This process was first introduced by Ernest Solvay in the 1860s by reacting sodium chloride with carbon dioxide and ammonia in water.
+Sodium bicarbonate that produces from this process can be converted to another compound such as soda ash (Na2CO3) or washing soda (Na2CO3.10H2O).
+The manufacturing process is shown as below:

 This process occurs by reacting sodium chloride with carbon dioxide and ammonia in water.
 Calcium carbonate is used in this reaction as the source of carbon dioxide and by-product calcium oxide is used to separate ammonia from the ammonium chloride.
 Another source of carbon dioxide is from dry ice.
 The reaction is: